Table of Contents

 Lizards are reptiles that fall under the order Squamata and class Reptilia.
-There are over 6,000 species of lizards spanning across every continent except Antarctica.
+There are over 6,000 species of lizards spanning every continent except Antarctica.
 Lizards come in all shapes and sizes, and some are even legless.
-The smallest known species of lizard is the Sphaerodactylus ariasae, or the Jaragua lizard, which was discovered on an island off the coast of Dominican Republic.
+The smallest known species of lizard is the Sphaerodactylus ariasae, or also known as the Jaragua lizard, which was discovered on an island off the coast of the Dominican Republic.
 Adults measure between 0.63 to 0.71 inches in length.

 On the other end of the spectrum is the Komodo Dragon (Varanus komodoensis), the largest living lizard in the world.
 The largest verified specimen reached a total body length of 10.3 feet and weighed over 160 kgs.
 Varanus komodoensis is found on the Indonesian Islands of Flores, Rinca, Gili Motang and Komodo.
 This lizard is the apex predator of its environment due to its sheer size.
 Moreover, the saliva of the komodo dragon is supposedly venomous, secreting a toxic cocktail of proteins as well as anticoagulants.